cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # Introduction

-BOSH is a framework and tool-chain for release engineering, deployment and life cycle management of distributed services, particularly Cloud Foundry.
-In this manual we describe the architecture, topology, configuration and use of BOSH, as well as the structure and conventions used in packaging and deployment.
+BOSH is a framework and tool-chain for release engineering, deployment, and life cycle management of distributed services, particularly Cloud Foundry.
+In this manual we describe the architecture, topology, configuration, and use of BOSH, as well as the structure and conventions used in packaging and deployment.

 BOSH introduces a fairly prescriptive way of managing systems and services.
 It was originally developed in the context of the Cloud Foundry Application Platform as a Service, but even if this has been the primary consumer, the framework is general purpose and can be used to deploy other distributed services on top of a Cloud Provider Interface (CPI) provided by VMware vSphere, Amazon Web Services, or OpenStack.